MidnightXPh4nt0m/profile-card-creator/README.md

 Component, which allows author to see a live preview to the card.

+## Start while the project is not build yet

+Because this project is not build yet so you have to do some activties for run it.

+1. Start a terminal and go to the project directory then go to the profile-card-creator directory.

+2. run `npm i` or `npm install` and wait until install completed.

+3. Then start the project using `npm start` if it returns an error install bootstrap and jquery again using.

+    ```bash
+    npm i bootstrap@next jquery
+    ```

 ### ToDo

 - [x] Clean the react project